Modeling and Discovering Direct Causes for Predictive Models: Technical Preliminaries

 (Conditional) independence is a central notion in the domain of causal inference and discovery.
-In fact, the goal of discovery is to identify causal graphs consistent with the independencies present in a given data distribution.
-We next review the definitions of independence for both causal graphs and distributions and discuss the interplay between the two.
+In fact, the goal of causal discovery is to identify causal graphs consistent with the independencies encoded in a data distribution.
+We next review the definitions of independencies for both causal graphs and distributions and discuss the interplay between the two.

 The independence relations in a causal graph (ADMG) are characterized by the notion of \emph{m-separation}~\citep{richardson}.
-By definition, let \(\X, \Y, \Z\) be three disjoint variables sets in an ADMG \(G,\) \(\X\) and \(\Y\) are said to be m-separated by \(\Z\), denoted \(\textnormal{msep}_G(\X,\Z,\Y)\), iff every path between \(\X\) and \(\Y\) satisfy the following property: (1) all the non-colliders on the path are in \(\Z\); and (2) none of the colliders on the path is an ancestor of \(\Z\).
+By definition, let \(\X, \Y, \Z\) be three disjoint variables sets in an ADMG \(G,\) \(\X\) and \(\Y\) are said to be m-separated by \(\Z\), denoted \(\textnormal{msep}_G(\X,\Z,\Y)\), iff every path between \(\X\) and \(\Y\) satisfies the following: (1) a non-collider on the path is in \(\Z\); or (2) a collider on the path is not an ancestor of any variable in \(\Z\).
 In Figure~\ref{sfig:fig1-orig}, \(A\) and \(Y\) are m-separated by \(\{B,C\}\) but are not m-separated by \(\{B\}.\)